 - 1. Connect the probe to any channel of the oscilloscope. - 2.
-Set the oscilloscope impedance to $1M\Omega.$ - 3.
-If the auto-zero calibration fails, press the Zero button, or press " \triangle "" ∇ " to perform manual zero calibration. - 4.
-Fix the probe into the circuit. - 5.
-Adjust the oscilloscope settings or use the oscilloscope's auto-setup function to display a stable waveform.
+Set the oscilloscope impedance to $1M\Omega$ . - 3.
+If the auto-zero calibration fails, press the degauss/auto-zero button to perform manual zero calibration. - 4.
+Secure the probe to the circuit. - 5.
+Adjust the oscilloscope-related settings or use the oscilloscope's auto-setup function to display a stable waveform.
 After seeing a stable waveform, it means that the probe is working normally.

-Here are some basic operations that should be noted:
+Here are some basic operations you should be aware

-- Before connecting the oscilloscope, please slide the probe slider to the LOCK position to lock the probe, otherwise it will affect the zero calibration accuracy. - Before connecting the probe to the lead, please check the oscilloscope, if there is a DC offset, please degauss and zero the probe.
-(See related page) - Please do not touch the conductor under test and the sensor head of the probe during measurement. - Close and lock the probe grip on the wire.
+- \ Before connecting the oscilloscope, please slide the probe slider to the LOCK position to lock the probe, otherwise it will affect the zero calibration accuracy. - $\star$ Before connecting the probe to the lead, please check the oscilloscope, if there is a DC offset, please degauss and zero the probe.
+(See page 4, Degaussing and Zero the Probe) - \ Please do not touch the conductor under test and the sensor head of the probe during measurement. - \ Close and lock the probe grip on the wire.
 For correct polarity readings, connect the probe from positive to negative so that the direction of current flow matches the arrow on the probe clip.

-Application Reference
+Application